arbor-sim/arbor/doc/concepts/interconnectivity.rst

 integer multiple of the epoch length.

 Before the start of each ``epoch``, a control message must be exchanged between Arbor and the coupled simulation.
-The control message is transferred by use ``MPI_Allreduce(6)`` with operation ``MPI_SUMM`` on a byte buffer of length ``ARB_REMOTE_MESSAGE_LENGTH``.
+The control message is transferred by using ``MPI_Allreduce(6)`` with operation ``MPI_SUMM`` on a byte buffer of length ``ARB_REMOTE_MESSAGE_LENGTH``.
 All processes begin with a buffer of zeroes, the process with ``rank`` equal to ``ARB_REMOTE_ROOT`` on both sides of the